Kitten (band): Style and influences

 Music reporters and critics have frequently likened Kitten's work to music from the 1980s.
 Throughout their career they have been referred to as an alternative/indie rock and new wave band.
 Kitten have also pursued a more pop-influenced direction, particularly since their EP Heaven or Somewhere in Between.
 Chloe Chaidez has stated, though, that "Kitten will always be a rock band".

 Kitten are known for their energetic stage presence during live performances.
 Chaidez, who has a background in gymnastics, incorporates acrobatics into the band's performances; for example, climbing up and jumping off of high surfaces.

 Chaidez's decision to pursue music was influenced by her father Mike Chaidez, who was the drummer in East Los Angeles punk band Thee Undertakers, and who taught her to play bass.
-Throughout her career with Kitten, Chaidez has named acts including Ian Curtis, Karen O, Cat Power, Prince, David Bowie, My Bloody Valentine, The Stone Roses, Conor Oberst, Pulp, Suede, Annie Lennox, and Bryan Ferry as influences.
-The band cited The Go-Go's, The Motels, and Siouxsie and the Banshees as inspirations for their 2018 extended play Pink Champagne.
+Throughout her career with Kitten, Chaidez has named artists including Ian Curtis, Karen O, Cat Power, Prince, David Bowie, My Bloody Valentine, the Stone Roses, Conor Oberst, Pulp, Suede, Annie Lennox, and Bryan Ferry as influences.
+While working on Kitten's self-titled debut album, Chaidez said the material was heavily influenced by her fondness of 1980s acts like the Motels, Eurythmics, Tears for Fears, and OMD.
+The band cited the Motels, the Go-Go's, and Siouxsie and the Banshees as inspirations for their 2018 extended play Pink Champagne.